by Texas Homesteader ~

 We’ve all done it – that zucchini is relished when it first starts producing.
 But after a while you find yourself growing tired of the excess.
 Why not share with your community?

-A couple of years ago I started something called called my ‘Blessing Basket’.
+A couple of years ago I started gathering something called my ‘Blessing Basket’.
 One day each week I put the day’s garden harvest into a basket to take to our church to share.
 Many people there are older or no longer garden & they love this fresh produce!

 A typical Blessing Basket might hold the eggs my hens laid that day, a few yellow summer squash, some cantaloupe, a handful of tomatoes, a couple of cucumbers and some fresh green beans.
 And I often add fresh herbs such as rosemary, basil and sage.
 I let my church friends choose whatever they want from the basket.
 It’s always empty when I take it home!